6th INTERNATIONAL CONFERENCE ON MEDIA AND POPULAR CULTURE

 Venue: Queens Hotel Leeds

-The conference fee is GBP 180, and it includes the registration fee, conference materials and meals for a whole day of the conference.
+The conference fee is GBP 180, and it includes the registration fee, conference materials, free Internet access, the use of conference equipment, and meals for a whole day of the conference.

 Centre for Research in Humanities and Social Sciences is an organisation originally founded in December 2013 in Croatia.
 Since July 2016 the Centre is registered in Leeds, UK.